 RIHousing has been designated the responsibility for administering the federal Low-Income Housing Tax Credit ("LIHTC") Program (the "LIHTC Program") for the State of Rhode Island ("the State").
-The LIHTC Program was created pursuant to the Tax Reform Act of 1986 to encourage private sector participation in the construction and rehabilitation of housing for low-income individuals and families.
-The Omnibus Budget Reconciliation Act of 1989 required states to adopt consistent and objective procedures for allocating LIHTCs to qualified developments.
-Specifically, federal law requires that a Qualified Allocation Plan (the "Allocation Plan") outlining the process for the allocation of LIHTCs be presented to the public through a hearing for review and comment.
+Federal law requires that a Qualified Allocation Plan (the "Allocation Plan") outlining the process for the allocation of LIHTCs be presented to the public through a hearing for review and comment.
 For the Governor to approve and execute, the final Allocation Plan must include input from the public hearing and comment period, as well as all available housing needs data.

 RIHousing has developed this Allocation Plan to comply with the requirements of Section 42 ("IRC Section 42") of the Internal Revenue Code (the "Code") and to ensure that those developments receiving LIHTCs produce or preserve housing addressing the most pressing needs of the State.
 This Allocation Plan establishes the priorities that the LIHTC Program will address from among those needs and incorporates those priorities into the criteria used to evaluate all proposals.
-This Allocation Plan will cover the 2022 allocation year.

-This Allocation Plan applies to the LIHTCs that the State is authorized to allocate, including projects applying for the 4% LIHTC in conjunction with tax-exempt financing that is subject to the private activity bond cap.
+This Allocation Plan will cover the 2023 allocation year for 9% and 4% LIHTC in conjunction with tax-exempt financing that is subject to the private activity bond cap.